Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --annotation_file ANNOTATION_FILE, -g ANNOTATION_FILE
                             Path of one target genome annotation gff file.
       --wig_folder WIG_FOLDER, -w WIG_FOLDER
-                            The folder of the TEX+/- wig folder.
+                            Path of the TEX+/- wig folder.
       --manual MANUAL, -m MANUAL
-                            The file of manual checked gff file.
+                            Path of the manual-checked gff file.
       --strain_name STRAIN_NAME, -n STRAIN_NAME
-                            The name of the strain for optimization.
+                            The strain name for optimization.
       --max_height MAX_HEIGHT, -he MAX_HEIGHT
                             This value relates to the minimum number of read starts at a certain genomic position to be considered as a TSS candidate.
-During optimization --max_height will be never larger than this value.
+During optimization, --max_height will be never larger than this value.
 Default is 2.5.
       --max_height_reduction MAX_HEIGHT_REDUCTION, -rh MAX_HEIGHT_REDUCTION
                             When comparing different strains/conditions and the